-The grills and the sides are basically the supply air.
+The grills and the sides are basically there to allow fresh air in to help cool off the AC.
 So make sure that they are not drawing air from the vented heat.

 On the bucket part of the storage bin, there is a vent box cut into and duct taped to the plastic.